-You can remove apps that seem particularly large, or apps you don’t use, straight through storage, like you can with iOS.
+You can remove apps that seem particularly large, or apps you don’t use, straight through storage, as you can with iOS.
 To remove apps individually in Android:

 - Tap on a category, then an app that’s taking up a lot of space.

-- Do you want to remove the app from your device, but not delete and settings or saves if you re-add the app later?
+- Do you want to remove the app from your device, but not delete any settings or saves if you re-add the app later?
 Tap the “Clear Cache” button.

 - Do you want to delete the app, along with all data and documents saved within it?
 Tap the “Clear Storage” button.

 Going to each app page isn’t the only way to delete them though.
 On the Storage page, Android devices have a “Free up space” button.
 Tap on that button to reach the “Remove items” feature, or access the Files app, if you have that downloaded.